jmyers7/book/chapters/08-more-prob.md

 If $X$ and $Y$ are two random variables with $\rho(X,Y)=0$, then we say $X$ and $Y$ are _uncorrelated_.
 Otherwise, they are said to be _(linearly) correlated_.
 ```

-You should think of independence as a strong form of uncorrelated-ness.
+You should think of independence as a strong form of uncorrelated-ness, and hence correlated-ness is also a strong form of dependence.
 This is the content of the first part of the following result:

 ```{prf:theorem} Dependence and correlation
 :label: ind-vs-correlation-thm